 The tower can be accessed via short hike along a peninsula on the lake, but don’t miss out on learning more about the history and ecology of the area in the Lake Murray Nature Center, constructed in 2013.

-One of the best views in Chickasaw Country can be found high above the lake when you take the stairs to the top of Tucker Tower.
-Don’t take my word for it—check this out!
+One of the best views in Chickasaw Country can be found high above the lake by taking the stairs to the top of Tucker Tower.
+Bald eagles are frequently seen soaring over Lake Murray from this scenic view.
+Don’t take my word for it—go check it out!

 With a newfound appreciation of Lake Murray (and sunscreen), I decided to make one more stop on my way out of the area.
 Being the avid amateur golfer that I am, I couldn’t visit the area without stopping by the Lake Murray Golf Course to hit some balls on the driving range!